 If you suspect that a food product or beverage that you consumed caused symptoms of food poisoning, please notify the municipal food control authority.
 The notification should be submitted to the food control authority of the area in which the food premises (such as a restaurant, café or workplace cafeteria) are located.

 You should also submit a notification if you suspect that a food product that you bought at a store caused symptoms of food poisoning.
 In this case the notification should be submitted to the food control authority of the area in which the store is located.
-In Helsinki, the notification should be submitted to the Environment Centre.
+In Helsinki, the notification should be submitted to the Environment services' Food Safety unit.

 The responsibilities of a municipal food control authority include investigating suspected cases of food poisoning, taking samples of the suspected food products and carrying out inspections of affected food premises if necessary.